chiaraani/remember-lang/README.md

 ```
 $ rails s
 ```
+Then you can browse throughout Remember Lang at http://localhost:3000/

+Ctrl+C to stop the application.

 # Usage
 * Create a new word.
 * Add a new review scheduled for tomorrow.